Karuizawa distillery

 Karuizawa Distillery (軽井沢蒸溜所, Karuizawa jōryūsho) was a Japanese whisky distillery.
 It was located at Miyota, a town on the southern slopes of an active complex volcano, Mount Asama, in Kitasaku District, Nagano Prefecture, Japan.

-Established in 1955, the distillery began production in 1956.
+New Karuizawa Whisky, Karuizawa Whisky Co., Ltd. goes into operation in 2022 in Karuizawa, the birthplace of Japan’s first single malt whisky.

+Old "Karuizawa Whisky"

+Founded in 1955, Karuizawa gained an enviable cache among whisky aficionados for its high-quality small-batch releases.
 It was owned by Mercian Corporation, and was the smallest in Japan.
-It was mothballed in 2000, and closed in 2011; the land on which it had stood was sold in 2012.
+After the distillery was mothballed in 2000 and eventually closed in 2011, this reputation hit stratospheric proportions, and original Karuizawa liquid is now among the most rare and sought after in the whisky world.
 The remaining whisky stock from the distillery was purchased and re-branded, then released as a series of luxury whiskies.
 The rarest of these is the 1960 vintage, which is on sale at US$638,000 per bottle.